Venice Light & the Landscape Course

 You haven’t got a plan, you don’t know what the next step is so you lose your nerve.

 You don’t know how to finish the painting and more often than not you revert back to a small canvas because it feels safe.

-In this course, learn the key techniques for moving from small-scale to large-scale paintings with acrylics whilst still achieving a painterly style.
+In this course, you’ll learn the key techniques for moving from small-scale to large-scale paintings with acrylics whilst still achieving a painterly style.

 Over 4 hours of tuition, you’ll observe fabulous lighting conditions and colour harmony of a beautifully lit skyline by completing a large, impressionistic studio painting of Venice, Italy.